gmc-norr/st2-seqdata/README.md

 --- | ---
-add_analysis     | Add an analysis associated with a sequencing run add_run          | Add a sequencing run to the database update_analysis  | Update an analysis associated with a NovaSeq sequencing run update_run_state | Update the state of a run
+add_analysis     | Add an analysis associated with a sequencing run add_run          | Add a sequencing run to the database add_run_qc       | Add sequencing QC data to the database update_analysis  | Update an analysis associated with a NovaSeq sequencing run update_run_state | Update the state of a run